edggjames/AngularOpticalMemory/README.md

 # AngularOpticalMemory

-This repository contains the code that I have written to control an angular optical memory experiment, as per the attached paper Schott et al. 2015.
+This repository contains the code that I have written to control an angular optical memory experiment, as per the attached paper Schott _et al_.
+2015.

 The main script is develop_interface.m, which allows the user to
 - specify experimental parameters,